simoneSantoni/NLP-orgs-markets/legacy/README.md

-# Legacy - README
+# Legacy

-Thuis folder contains the 2019/20 FCP
+This folder contains the 2019/20 final course project (going through helps clarify your expectations about the coursework).